What are painkillers?

 - For ongoing or severe pain, you usually have morphine type opioid painkillers.

-You might also take other types of drugs alongside the painkillers, depending on your pain.
-These include:
+You might also take other types of drugs that work alongside the traditional painkillers, depending on your type of pain.
+These can include:

 - anti inflammatory drugs such as ibuprofen (Nurofen)

-An experienced doctor or nurse can judge which type of painkiller is best for you.
+You might be prescribed an anti epileptic or an anti depressant for nerve pain.
+An experienced doctor or nurse can judge which type or combination of painkillers work best for you.
 The important thing is that you have the right type for your pain and the right dose.

 It’s extremely important that you take your painkillers regularly, exactly as your doctor prescribes.